Quick Summary:

 Working across different time zones can affect productivity and coordination.
 Developers in convenient time zones or with strong communication skills may charge higher rates.
 It offers seamless collaboration, real-time updates, and fewer delays, adding value to projects.

-| Same Time Zone | Real-time communication, faster coordination | $2,000 – $4,000 |
+| Same Time Zone | Real-time collaboration | Faster decision-making and immediate support | Up to $20/hour |

 What are the Hidden Cost to Hire a Software Developer?